Imagine if you could go to bed and fall asleep, wake up refreshed after a full eight hours sleep.

 Work, relationships etc.

 If you’ve got big stressors in your life, relationship worries, mental health issues or workplace issues, this is greatly going to impact on your sleep.
-So, take some responsibility for looking after your mental health, see your mental health practitioner, resolve conflicts, talk to your counsellor (I’m available for couples counselling appointments), but do not spend another night laying there worried or stressing over things.
+So, take some responsibility for learning to self-soothe, and look after your mental health – see your mental health practitioner, resolve conflicts, talk to your counsellor (I’m available for couples counselling appointments), but do not spend another night laying there worried or stressing over things.

 TEN – Yawn and stretch